 Earth Rights Institute (ERI) is designed to be an equilateral knowledge platform, where local people collaborate with academics and development professionals, both local and foreign, by exchanging skills, experiences, and knowledge to solve crucial development issues such as widespread poverty, land right disputes and environmental degradation.

 A Portuguese scientific collaboration of multiple research groups, with more than 400 ongoing projects.
 Promotes research and technological development activities, provides qualified human resources training and offers consulting expertise and knowledge dissemination.
 Objectives include the social and economic value of knowledge and ensuring the sustainability of the economic sphere.

-The Fellowship for Intentional Community (FIC) is a nonprofit organization dedicated to supporting and promoting the development of intentional communities, and the evolution of cooperative culture.
+The Foundation for Intentional Community (FIC) is a nonprofit organization dedicated to supporting and promoting the development of intentional communities, and the evolution of cooperative culture.

 Foundation for the Preservation of Wildlife and Cultural Assets works at the crossroads of wildlife protection, environmental education, and sustainable development, engaging rural populations in the sustainable development of their communities.
 They advocate for mutual respect between human beings, natural wealth, and cultural heritage, to achieve positive progress in Armenia.

 A platform and a tool to support the imminent and mandatory “system change” to a new and healthy culture on all levels and in all fields of human life.
 Green Phoenix researches questions of all four quadrants of Ecology, Economy, Community and Consciousness/Spirituality and supports deep and effective communication between communities, experts and the public.